 Praise and reputation

-- Disadvantages of receiving praise and a good reputation
+- Anger at obstructions to receiving praise and reputation is unsuitable

 Venerable Thubten Chodron